Eitol/tobii_is4_x11/README.md

-unofficial x11 support for the devices tobii is4 (4c).
+unofficial x11 support for the devices tobii is4 (4c). (abandoned and incomplete project)

 #### Configure